How To Write An MBA Personal Statement

 It’s also worth including why you want to study at the university/business school you’re applying to and why this particular MBA.

 Be very specific and personal but please don’t over flatter as the tutors want to understand your real motivation.
+Don’t generalise or waffle either, and if you make a statement, make sure you can back it up with evidence and statistics (if possible).

 If you’re going to use quotes, make sure they’re from papers you’ve properly researched and grasped, not just ones you’ve skim read.